-Personalized plates, minus the logo, are also available with the completion of this form.
+Personalized plates, minus the logo, are also available with the completion of the Personalized License Plate Application (Form DR 2810).
 Fees are higher for this service.

 Instead of antique plates, Colorado offers collector plates.
-To qualify, your car or light truck (less than sixteen thousand pounds empty weight) must be at least 25 years old.
-Registration is valid for five years.
+To qualify, your car or light truck (less than sixteen thousand pounds empty weight) must be at least 32 years old.
+Registration is valid for 5 years.

 The state does not require Colorado residents to return their license plates after relocating to another state.
 Learn more on our CO License Plate Surrender page.Other Topics in This Section

 - Registration Renewal

 - RV & Motorhome Registration